FEM for time-fractional diffusion equations, novel optimal error analyses: Introduction

 Note, for time independent diffusivity $ \kappa_\alpha $, problem \eqref{a} can be rewritten as:

 where $^{R}{\rm D}^{1-\alpha} u:=\frac{\partial }{\partial t}( \I^\alpha u)$ is the Riemann--Liouville fractional derivative.
-Recently, Karaa et al. \cite{KaraaMustaphaPani2016} investigated the error analysis of the Galerkin finite element scheme applied to problem \eqref{eq: reimann}.
-Using a delicate energy argument, optimal error bounds in $H^m(\Omega)$- (for $m=0, 1$) and quasi-optimal in $L^{\infty}(\Omega)$-norms were derived for cases of smooth and nonsmooth initial data.
+Recently, Karaa et al. \cite{KaraaMustaphaPani2017} investigated the error analysis of the Galerkin finite element scheme applied to problem \eqref{eq: reimann}.
+Using a delicate energy argument, optimal error bounds in $L^2(\Omega)$- and $H^1(\Omega)$-norms, and quasi-optimal in $L^{\infty}(\Omega)$-norm were derived for cases of smooth and nonsmooth initial data.
 Unfortunately, extending the considered approach for the case of time dependent diffusivity is not feasible.